-- Suggest they seek treatment: Talk to you loved one about how a treatment program may be beneficial to them and offer to help them find a program and go with them to all of their appointments.
+- Suggest they seek treatment: Talk to your loved one about how treatment may be beneficial to them and offer to help them find a program and go with them to all of their appointments.

 - Take care of yourself: Remember that in addition to helping your loved one you also need to take time to do some of the things you enjoy.
 Make sure that you get enough rest and that you find someone you trust to talk to about what you are going through.

 Most importantly remember to take all talk of self-injury seriously, it is a serious problem and should not be ignored.

 Why Consider Treatment at Our Hospital in Belton, TX

 For those men and women that self-harm, it is a way of expressing and dealing with emotional pain, anger, or frustration.
 While at the time hurting yourself makes you feel better as a wave of relief washes over your body, the problem is that this relief doesn’t last long and soon all those negative feelings come rushing back.
 It is a temporary solution to a deep problem and it will only get worse the longer it is left untreated.
 The secret you have been keeping for so long has started to cause problems within your relationships, making you feel even more alone and worthless.
 With unresolved issues you may sink deeper into a depression and begin to contemplate suicide.